thiagosullivan/thiagosullivan/README.md

 ### Hi there 👋
+I'm Thiago Santos and I work as a front-end developer. 😄<br/>
+Today my focus is develop my skills with ReactJS and NextJS. ⚛️<br/>
+Here in my repository you can find some of my first and last projects (some bad and some good like everybody😂).<br/>
+Enjoy and let's share some experiencesz! 🚀

 <!--
 **thiagosullivan/thiagosullivan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.